 Carbon is a typical non-metal element, silicon and germanium are semi-metals or metalloids, tin and lead are metals.
-However, the elements of group 14 have one important feature in common, namely each of them has four valence electrons.

 In the compounds of carbon, it almost invariably completes the valence shell by forming four covalent bonds.
 When it forms 4 simple covalent bonds, they have a tetrahedral arrangement around the carbon atom.